noahwo/MMM-personal-agenda/README.md

-# personal-content-01
+# MMM-personal-agenda

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+This is a demo module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-Todo: Insert description here!
+Todo:
+ - Configure the authtication API to receive the recognized person

 ## Using the module